Harhoy/nn_mini/README.md

   #The last argument "True" indicates that a plot of the loss function is given at the end.
   network.train(data_test, labels_test, 5, True)

-  #The model is saved in a file called "mini" (.json file)
+  #The model is saved in a file called "mini" (.npy)
   network.saveModel("mini")

   #------------------------------------